A Justice and Advocacy Book Group

 The Barn by Wright Thompson

-And we are also including some poetry and other sources for discussion this murder and its ramifications for us all.
+And we are also including some poetry, film and popular media sources for discussion this murder and its ramifications for us all.

 Poetry: